radius-project/bicep-types-aws/artifacts/bicep/aws/aws.lambda/default/types.md

 ### Properties
 * **Destination**: string: The Amazon Resource Name (ARN) of the destination resource.

+## DocumentDBEventSourceConfig
+### Properties
+* **CollectionName**: string: The collection name to connect to.
+* **DatabaseName**: string: The database name to connect to.
+* **FullDocument**: string: Include full document in change stream response.
+The default option will only send the changes made to documents to Lambda.
+If you want the complete document sent to Lambda, set this to UpdateLookup.

 ## FilterCriteria
 ### Properties
 * **Filters**: [Filter](#filter)[]: List of filters of this FilterCriteria